 Teachers play a pivotal role in helping students learn good money habits.

-Moneysmart works with primary and secondary principal associations to fund financial literacy project in schools.
+Moneysmart works with primary and secondary principal associations (APPA and ASPA) to fund financial literacy project opportunities in all Australian schools.
 Funding is worth up to $5,000 for each project.

 We're looking for new, creative project ideas that:

 - teach kids how to budget and plan